Grohmann Museum: Labor Art Collection

 Earlier paintings depict handmade crafts and activities, while later images explore artists, craftspeople, and tradespeople during the Industrial and Post-Industrial Age.
 The collection also comprises 20th- and 21st-century paintings and sculpture addressing the paradoxes of industrialism and a machine-driven world.
 Some of these works were commissioned by factory owners to present favorable views of steel mills and foundries, yet some others adopt a grassroots approach to labor and social injustices.
 Most of the works in the collection were produced by German and Dutch artists, including German American painters from Wisconsin such as Carl von Marr and Richard Lorenz.
 A number of other European countries are also represented.

 Since its opening, the museum has generated some controversy, particularly regarding links between some of the collection's artists like Erich Mercker (1891–1973) and the Nazi regime, the Eurocentric focus of the art on display, and Eckhart Grohmann's alleged history of anti-labor union positions.
 In 2014, the museum addressed the specific concerns over Mercker's work for Nazi authorities in the exhibition "Erich Mercker: Painter of Industry".
 The accompanying catalogue acknowledged that, while the artist was "not fanatical", his decision to join the NSDAP was definitely motivated by antisemitism, a rejection of avant-garde artistic styles, and worries about unemployment in Germany.

-Carl Spitzweg

-The museum houses an important collection of works by German genre painter Carl Spitzweg, displayed in a dedicated gallery, including one of the three versions of The Bookworm on permanent loan from the Milwaukee Public Library.
-Another significant painting is The Poor Poet (c.
-1837-39), the first of three versions by the artist.
-In 2015, the museum organized a retrospective exhibition of Spitzweg's works in Milwaukee collections, which included nine paintings from the Milwaukee Art Museum.
+In 2015, the museum organized a retrospective exhibition of Carl Spitzweg's works in Milwaukee collections, which included nine paintings from the Milwaukee Art Museum.